webfm/defect-app/defect-permission.md

 In Progress
 Inspect now

-    DEFECTS_EDIT_ALL
+    DEFECTS_EDIT_ALL and
     DEFECTS_FIX

 or

-    if user's team is the assignee of the defect DEFECTS_FIX
+    if user's team is the assignee of the defect  and DEFECTS_FIX